dhbesson/rocket-landing-demo/README.md

   3. Put the Grasshopper_9.craft into the VAB folder in the game directory "...\Kerbal Space Program\Ships\VAB"
   4. Use CKAN to install kRPC and Kerbal Reusability Expansion
   5. Install Python 2.7
-  6. Install kRPC, numpy, and pandas libraries
+  6. Install kRPC, numpy, pandas, and time libraries
   7. Copy landing_git_v1_20181004.py into the python directory

 ## Running the Simulation #####